Derek Prince

+Early years

+Derek Prince was born in India to British parents and was a scholar of Greek and Latin, attending both Eton College and Cambridge University.

+At university he described himself as an atheist, but while serving with the British army in World War II, he began studying the Bible and became a Christian.

 Marriage and the growth of his ministry

+Prince married Danish missionary Lydia Christensen in 1946, becoming father to her eight adopted daughters before the couple adopted another daughter.

-Derek Prince worked at the Faith Tabernacle in Chicago, and then moved to Good News Church in Ft.
+The family moved to the USA in 1963 and pastored a church in Seattle.
+Prince worked at the Faith Tabernacle in Chicago, and then moved to Good News Church in Ft.
 Lauderdale, Florida.

 In May 1971 Derek Prince Publications opened offices in Ft.
 Lauderdale, Florida.
 Derek Prince Publications became Derek Prince Ministries in December 1990.

+Lydia died in 1975, and Prince married Ruth Baker (who had three adopted children) in 1978.
+They moved to Jerusalem in 1981.

-The Princes traveled extensively in ministry until his wife Ruth died on 29 December 1998.
+The Princes traveled extensively in ministry until Ruth died on 29 December 1998.
 The following list of countries covers their ministry from 1993 to 1998.
 Some of these countries were visited more than once: Russia, Germany, Kazakhstan, Hungary, South Africa, Kenya, Indonesia, Malaysia, Singapore, Turkey, Poland, Bahrain, Cuba, Colombia, Switzerland, France, Portugal, India and England.

-He is the author of 51 books, 600 audio and 100 videos, many of which has been translated and published in more than 60 languages.
+He is the author of 51 books, 600 audio and 100 video teachings, many of which have been translated and published in more than 60 languages.
 Some of the subjects that are covered in his teachings are prayer and fasting, foundations of the Christian faith, spiritual warfare, God's love and marriage and family.
 His daily radio is translated into Arabic, Chinese (Amoy, Cantonese, Mandarin, Shanghainese, Swatow), Croatian, German, Malagasy, Mongolian, Russian, Tamil, Samoan, Spanish, Bahasa Indonesia, Tongan, Telugu, Malayalam, Kannada, Hindi and many other languages.
 The radio program continues to reach many people around the world.

 Derek Prince Ministries continued for the rest of his life to distribute his teachings and to train missionaries, church leaders, and congregations.

 Demons and deliverance

 As a Pentecostal, Prince believed in the reality of spiritual forces operating in the world, and of the power of demons to cause illness and psychological problems.
-While in Seattle, he was asked to perform an exorcism on a woman, and he came to believe that Christians could be "demonized" (normally described as "possessed" by demons - Prince avoided this term which implies 'ownership').
-This was at odds with the more usual Pentecostal view that demons could "possess" unbelievers, but could only "oppress" Christians.
+While in Seattle, he was asked to perform an exorcism on a woman, and he came to believe that Christians could be "demonized" (normally described as "possessed" by demons – Prince avoided this term which implies ownership).
+This was at odds with the more usual Pentecostal view that demons could possess unbelievers, but could only oppress Christians.
 Prince believed that his deliverance ministry used the power of God to defeat demons.